pief/PiStripe_uHAT/README.md

 ## WARNING

-Neither the schematic nor the PCB have been built and/or tested yet.
+The schematic needs a review and the PCB has been neither built nor tested yet.
 Any usage is at your own risk.

 ## Background